-While our office is of the opinion that official public body business should never be conducted through personal email accounts if emails of a business nature are sent through these personal accounts, those emails would be considered a record pursuant to FOIP and LA FOIP.
+While our office is of the opinion that official public body business should never be conducted through personal email accounts, if emails of a business nature are sent through these personal accounts, those emails would be considered a record pursuant to FOIP or LA FOIP.

-The IPC strongly recommends that public bodies prohibit their staff from texting or using other instant messaging tools for doing business, unless they can be set up to retain and store records automatically.
+The IPC strongly recommends that public bodies prohibit their staff from texting or using other instant messaging tools for doing business unless they can be set up to retain and store records automatically and securely.

 However, there may be situations where a public body has a legitimate business need to use these text messaging and other instant messaging tools.
-If an institution is considering using text messaging or other instant messaging tools, it should consider the advice in this resource to ensure compliance with FOIP or LA FOIP.
+If a public body is considering using text messaging or other instant messaging tools, it should consider the advice in this resource to ensure compliance with FOIP or LA FOIP.

 Assess the Risks and Benefits

 Conduct a privacy impact assessment (PIA) to determine when the use of these tools would be appropriate or necessary, and whether the benefits outweigh the risks.